cracyc/msdos-player/readme.txt

 and in this time, APPEND/MSDOS_PATH/PATH/TEMP/TMP values are converted to short path.

-Some softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
+Some softwares (for example DoDiary Version 1.55) expect that the environment variable table should be less than 1024 bytes.
 On the Windows OS, there are too many variables and the environment variable table size will be more than 1024 bytes and it causes an error.